svigerske/trac-to-github/Home.md

 * Alice has made some changes for ticket 1234, and made them available on trac by uploading a branch named `u/alice/1234`.
 Bob wants to review her changes, so he does

         git fetch trac u/alice/1234
         git checkout FETCH_HEAD

     Then Bob can test Alice's changes as much as he likes.

 * Bob has tested, and now wants to make a very minor change as a reviewer.
 He does

         git checkout -b ticket/1234
-    # make the change
+        ... (make the change) ...
         git commit -am 'helpful commit message'
         git push trac ticket/1234:u/bob/1234

     Then Bob goes to the ticket page on Trac and makes some changes to tell Alice about his review, the minor change, and the branch he just uploaded: `u/bob/1234`.
 Alice can merge that branch with her own if she wants to use Bob's suggestions.

 * Later, Alice and Bob decide to collaborate on ticket 4321, where they'll both be making substantial changes.
 Alice puts a branch on Trac for this at `u/alice/4321`.
 The Bob does

         git remote set-branches trac --add u/alice/4321
         git remote update
         git checkout trac/u/alice/4321 -b ticket/4321

     Then Bob does a bunch of work and makes a few commits to his local branch, `ticket/4321`.
 Alice does the  same to her local branch, and pushes them up to the Trach branch she started.
 Bob wants to merge them in, so he does

         git remote update
         git merge trac/u/alice/4321

 ## Transition Status